julianmarcoux/julianmarcoux.github.io/_pages/about.md

 News
 -------------
+[Jan, 2026] I will have the chance to visit the Kiel Institute in Berlin from January to March 2026.
+If you are in beautiful Berlin, do not hesitate to reach out!

 [May, 2025] I am thrilled to share that I will be joining the Department of Economics at Dartmouth as a Globalization Ph.D.
 Fellow (30th March-6th June)!

 [April, 2025] I will be presenting my JMP at the Lausanne PhD Macro Workshop on **June 18th**.
 I will be presenting "The Gravity of Violence" (joint with Mathieu Couttenier, Thierry Mayer and Mathias Thoenig) at the [7th International Conference on European Economics and Politics](https://cefes-dems.unimib.it/events/conferences/cefesconf2025/).
 If you are around, do not hesitate to drop by!